turingschool/curriculum/source/projects/sales_engine.markdown

 ### 6. Code Sanitation

-The output from `rake santitation:all` shows...
+The output from `rake sanitation:all` shows...

 * 4: Zero complaints
 * 3: Five or fewer complaints